 An injured party can bypass PIP insurance and sue the at-fault party in all these cases.
 Injured parties can also file insurance claims or lawsuits where their non-permanent injuries exceed their PIP insurance.

-Notably, you have four years to file a personal injury lawsuit.
+Notably, you have two years to file a personal injury lawsuit.
 If you miss the deadline, you may lose your right to compensation.
 The time starts running from the day the accident happened.

 Letters of Protection